zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\frac{kr}{k a} \gg k a.
 $$

 Eqn.
 13.1x can be used to define the *far-field approximation* of the volume integral equation (cf. Eqn.
-11.25):
+11.10 and 11.11):

 $$ \tag{13.12}
 \begin{aligned}